Prison Journalism Navigator

 AKH: A term of respect addressed to a Muslim.
 The term has its root in Arabic.

-BABY: A derogatory term most often used to describe someone who is playing the female role in a prison relationship.
-A canteen BABY refers to someone who performs sexual acts for canteen items.
-Usage example: “He’s just a canteen baby.”
+BABY: A term most often used to describe someone who is playing the female role in a prison relationship.
+Can be derogatory.

-BOY: A derogatory term most often used to describe someone who is playing the female role in a prison relationship.
+BOY: A term most often used to describe someone who is playing the female role in a prison relationship.
+Can be derogatory.

 CAR: The group one associates within a prison, typically bonded by geography, crime or race (i.e. your homies).
-Use example: “Randy has the KEYS (i.e. the shot caller/leader) for the Fresno White car,” or “Who is in the car with you?”
+Use example: “Randy has the keys (i.e. the shot caller/leader) for the Fresno White CAR,” or “Who is in the car with you?”
+See usage example here.

 CELL SLUG: An individual that rarely leaves his cell.

-CELL WARRIOR: A loud and seemingly violent or obnoxious individual, who only makes displays within the safety of his own cell.
+CELL WARRIOR: A loud and seemingly violent individual, who only makes displays within the safety of his own cell.

 CHAP: Short for chaplain.